 - In a large saucepan, add the olive oil over medium heat and add the garlic and onions.

-- Cook until the onion and garlic for 3 minutes then deglaze with the white wine.
+- Cook until the onion and garlic for 3 minutes until they start to soften, add the lemon zest then deglaze with the white wine.

 - Add the arborio rice and let the wine reduce until it’s almost gone.